tombye/trexit/_posts/2017-10-31-next-stop-Italy.markdown

 categories: jekyll update
 ---

 After Valencia, we had a few days back with our friends Fanny and John in [Marseillan](http://trexit.org.uk/jekyll/update/2017/09/03/marseillan.html).
-While we were there, we decided to send anything we didn't need any more back to the UK.
+While we were there, we decided to send anything we didn't need anymore back to the UK.

 Tom was so excited, he dressed up just like the parcel.